Holcomb, Kansas

 Holcomb is a city in Finney County, Kansas, United States.
 As of the 2020 census, the population of the city was 2,245.
+It is located south of Highway 50.

 History

 Holcomb took its name from a local hog farmer.
 The city was a station and shipping point on the Atchison, Topeka and Santa Fe Railway.
 The first post office in Holcomb was established in December 1909.

-1959 murders

-The town of Holcomb was thrust into national and, eventually, international notoriety after November 15, 1959, when four members of the prominent Clutter family (father Herbert, 48; his wife Bonnie, 45; their youngest daughter, Nancy, 16; and son Kenyon, 15) were found bound and shot to death in various rooms of their home, on the family's River Valley Farm on the outskirts of Holcomb.